 Terms of Reference:

-To complete the Head teacher’s annual performance management review, with the support of an external adviser, and set appropriate targets allied to the Academy and strategic plan.
+To complete the Head teacher’s annual performance management review, with the support of an external adviser, and set appropriate targets allied to the Academy and Trust’s strategic plan.

 To agree appropriate professional development opportunities for the Head teacher.